ssfsx17/ffpnp/Races.md

 ### Ronso

 - Home Realm: Spira (X)
+- Race Support: Ronso Drain Resistance - Ronso gain a bonus of +50 to Evasion and Magic Evasion against HP and MP drain.
 - Race Support: Ronso Vitality +10

 ### Seeq

 - Home Realm: Ivalice (XII/TA2)
+- Race Support: Critical Berserk - Seeq are able to enter Berserk status while at 25% or less HP.
+This cannot be done while in Faith status.
+- Race Support: Critical Faith - Seeq are able to enter Faith status while at 25% or less HP.
+This cannot be done while in Berserk status.
 - Race Support: Seeq Strength +5
 - Race Support: Seeq Vitality +5

 ### Tarutaru

 - Home Realm: Vana'Diel (XI)
-- Race Action: Tarutaru 2-hour Burst - Regain all MP.
+- Race Action: Tarutaru 2-hour Burst - Do an action and ignore its MP cost.
 This is only useable once every 2 hours.
 - Race Support: Tarutaru Intellect +5
 - Race Support: Tarutaru Spirit +5